TecHAyusH6476/DSA-Prep-HacktoberFest22/README.md

 # DSA-Prep-HacktoberFest22
-DSA important questions in terms of interview and OA of product based companies.
+# DSA important questions in terms of interview and OA of product based companies.

 # Please feel free to contribute in this repository as it's included in Hacktoberfest 2022 (Hacktober-Accepted)
 # I will be creating separate folders for various companies (MAANG).
+# Please make sure you star the repo 🔥🔥🔥
+Thanks for contributing !!
+Happy Hacktober 🔥🔥🔥